Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 What is a tic disorder?

 A tic is a repeated movement or sound that happens suddenly and cannot be controlled.
 A tic disorder starts in childhood, usually between 7 and 12 years of age.
 Your child's tic disorder may be mild or severe.
-He may have a tic for a short time, or he may have it for the rest of his life.
-Your child's risk for a tic disorder is higher if he is male or has a family history of a tic disorder.
+He or she may have a tic for a short time, or he or she may have it for the rest of his or her life.
+Your child's risk for a tic disorder is higher if he or she has a family history of a tic disorder.
+Tic disorders are also more common in males.

 What are the different types of tic disorders?